teresitaya/doc-site/src/app/docs/onboarding-process/backend-onboarding/index.md

 # {{ NgDocPage.title }}
 Welcome to the team!
-We are excited to have you on board as a new backend developer.
+We are excited to have you on board as a new Backend Developer.
 This document will guide you through the onboarding process and help you set up your local development environment with the necessary tools and configurations for C# .NET Core and Google Cloud.

 #### Pre-Onboarding Checklist
 Before you start, ensure you have the following: